 Daytona Beach

-Humans might get a kick out of Daytona International Speedway, home of the most prestigious race in NASCAR, but Fido will be more interested in Daytona Beach.
-Join Three Brothers Boards for a stand up paddleboard tutorial and tour which caters to adventurers on two legs and four.
-After conquering the water, Fido can show off his tricks on land using the agility equipment at Halifax Humane Society Dog Park.
-After all that activity, let your salty "paw-rate" help you sniff (out) the booty at Hidden Treasure Rum Bar and Grill.
+After taking in all of St. Augustine’s history, head to Daytona Beach for a more modern adventure.
+Join Three Brothers Boards for a stand up paddleboard tutorial and tour which caters to canines.
+Once he conquers the water, Fido can show off his tricks on land using the agility equipment at Halifax Humane Society Dog Park.
+When it’s time to eat, let your salty "paw-rate" help you sniff (out) the booty and dog menu at Hidden Treasure Rum Bar and Grill.

-The beach at Daytona Beach isn’t pet-friendly.
+The beach at Daytona Beach isn’t pet friendly.
 However, there are some great places a little farther along the A1A.
-Mucky pups will love getting covered in sand at Smyrna Dunes Park, and owners will appreciate being able to clean them off at the wash stations provided to keep your road-trippin’ vehicle clean as a whistle (until you get to the next beach).
-Rest up at Green Acres Cottage, which has a large backyard, perfect for dogs who’ve been riding shotgun all day and need to stretch their legs.
+Just 40 minutes south, mucky pups will love getting covered in sand at Smyrna Dunes Park, and owners will appreciate being able to clean them off at the wash stations.

 Walton Rocks Dog Beach